 Singapore and International School Holidays

-Keeping kids aged 7-11 busy in the outdoors during the holidays with science-infused adventures.
-Our camps range from nature-based adventures through to scientific inquiry into water and soil quality.
+Keeping kids aged 5-9 busy in the outdoors during the holidays with science-infused adventures delivered with forest school child-lead pedagogy.
+Our camps range from nature-based adventures through to scientific inquiry into water and soil quality as flora and fauna.
 We encourage engagement with nature's playground and instil mindfulness through observation of birds, plants, and animals.
 Has your child ever wanted to discover how birds and their conversations help us understand what dangers may be lurking in our environment?
 Do they want to work out what a foraged meal would look like, or a how to test water to see if it's safe to drink?
 Join us for a grand nature adventure infused with science.

 We have options that align with Singapore and International school holidays.